Utilization Review Nurse Jobs in USA with Visa Sponsorship

 Does utilization review nursing qualify as a specialty occupation for H-1B purposes?

 Yes, in most cases.
-USCIS has approved utilization review nurses under the H-1B when the role requires applying clinical criteria, interpreting medical necessity guidelines, and making coverage determinations that necessitate an RN license and a bachelor's degree in nursing.
+USCIS has approved utilization review nurses under the H-1B visa when the role requires applying clinical criteria, interpreting medical necessity guidelines, and making coverage determinations that necessitate an RN license and a bachelor's degree in nursing.
 Roles framed around administrative tasks rather than clinical judgment face higher denial risk, so the job description language in the petition matters significantly.

 Can I work as a utilization review nurse on a TN visa?